FrozenNode/Laravel-Administrator/readme.md

 x - not done
 d - done, but needs documentation
 ### 3.0.0
-x Added new docs
+- Model configuration must now be done in model config files instead of in an Eloquent model x Revamped the docs to make it more accessible/readable x d You can now group together models into menu groups
 - New color field
 - New image field
 d Custom column outputs
-- Admin users can now set a custom number of rows in each model's interface d You can now add custom action buttons in the $actions property of a model x You can now apply per-model permissions for creating, saving, and deleting items x Renamed 'permission_check' to 'permission'
+- Admin users can now set a custom number of rows in each model's interface d You can now add custom action buttons in the $actions property of a model x You can now apply per-model permissions for creating, saving, and deleting items
+- Renamed 'permission_check' and 'auth_check' to the uniform 'permission'
+- Renamed 'global_per_page' to 'global_rows_per_page'
+- The $edit property is now the 'edit_fields' option in the model config
+- The $expand property is now the 'form_width' option in the model config
 - Removed the before_delete() method.
 This can be handled by using the "eloquent.delete: {{classname}}" event
 - Migrated from the old string-based jQuery template engine to the faster, smarter Knockout comment bindings
 - Bugfix: BelongsTo filter no longer does a LIKE search (since it's an explicit key)